vidbina/vidbina.github.io/_posts/2015-03-11-material-conditional.markdown

 (resides in darkness, outside the spotlight), after all we're simply stating something about _creatures with green blood_.

-### True/True
+### Truth: If True Then True
 If a creature has green blood $p=T$ and the creature happens to be an alien
 $q=T$ the statement is clearly true.
 We're not bullshitting anyone when stating that (see the section labelled _vicious goo-stuffed ET's_ represented by the white area in the Venn diagram).

-### True/False
+### Lie: If True Then False
-Upon the discovery of a creature with green blood $p=T$ which somehow does not happen to be classified as an alien $q=F$ (perhaps some mutant venturing through Gotham) then the statement is suddenly discredited ($p\wedge\neg q$).
+Upon the discovery of a creature with green blood $p=T$ which somehow does not happen to be classified as an alien $q=F$ (perhaps some mutant venturing through Gotham) then the statement is suddenly discredited ($p\wedge\neg q$, read as _$p$ and the inverse of $q$_).
 The green-blooded non-alien lifeforms (captured by the green area in the Venn diagram) are represented by this statement.

-### False/Whatever
+### Still True: If False Then Don't Care
-If the creature has blue blood and happens to be an alien, the statement is still true because we only said something about the green-blooded critters which can not be discredited by this unrelated observation (unrelated because blue-blooded creatures have no business in a discussion about green-blooded ones).
+If the creature has blue blood and happens to be an alien, the statement is still true because we initially only said something about the green-blooded critters which can not be discredited by this unrelated observation (unrelated because blue-blooded creatures have no business in a discussion about green-blooded ones).

 If the creature has blue blood and does not happen to be an alien, the statement is still true because yet again our statement only said something